MarkTiedemann/fullscreen/README.md

 Thanks to [Mark Tiedemann](https://github.com/MarkTiedemann/fullscreen) who developed the initial idea: a no-nonsense fullscreen extension.

-This fork refactored the original significanty:
+This fork refactored the original significantly:
 1. Refactor from `<all_urls>` permission to the less intrusive `activeTab` permission
 2. Refactor custom key listeners to out-of-the-box WebExtension Command API shortcuts